 Acne whiteheads and bumps (papules) typically involve the forehead in neonatal acne.

 Neonatal acne can be severe with whiteheads covering the face, as in this newborn child.

-Images of Neonatal Acne (Benign Cephalic Pustulosis) Overview (3)
+Images of Baby Acne (Neonatal Acne) (3)

+Acne whiteheads and bumps (papules) typically involve the forehead in neonatal acne.